In Tableau the default number of discrete (blue pills) columns in a table is six.

 Note, if creating something with the sole aim of exporting to Excel, with no thought around how it appears on screen in Tableau, place all of the fields for export on the Detail shelf.
 They won’t appear in the Tableau dashboard BUT they will appear in the data export.

-In Tableau if putting dimensions as columns in a table you are limited to 16 discrete pills before they start to merge.
+In Tableau, if putting dimensions/discrete measures as columns in a table, you are limited to 16 discrete pills before they start to merge.
 There is a little trick available to put one more column, the 17th column, into the table.

 1. Drag the pill into the Text shelf.
 In this example I’ve used a Dimension called ‘Ship Mode’